lipsyncpost/MayaPlugin-UVAutoRatio/README.md

 ## Packaging for OSX and Linux

 + There is no setup, simply ZIP up all the files in the module folder to an appropriatly named ZIP file.
++ The module folder must contain the Maya version.
+Eg UVAutoRatioPro2020

+## To Launch in Maya

+UVAutoRatioProUI